tavdashi/smart-door/README.md

 ## Simulation Mode

 To run without Arduino hardware, set `HARDWARE_MODE = false` in `DoorMonitorSystem.java`.
 The system uses `MagneticSensor` to generate random door events automatically.
 The dashboard still works in full.

----

-*Built as an OOP course project — Java + Arduino + WebSocket from scratch.*